 How was your experience of incontinence?

 Hugely embarrassing!
 That was a first for me; I had honestly never felt embarrassed by anything beforehand – there’s a reason I landed up working in genitals.
 Women tend to shoulder most of the care needs of their family – and we tend to put ourselves last on our “to do” list.
-It takes seven years, on average, for a woman to seek help, and this usually happens after she’s had a really embarrassing incident.
+It takes seven years, on average, to seek help, and this usually happens after she’s had a really embarrassing incident.
 In my case, I wet myself on my doorstep in front of my neighbour – not ideal.
 The humiliation of that was enough to push me into doing my pelvic floor exercises, and I’m totally fine now.
 And I’m now also pretty evangelical about the power of pelvic floor exercises!

 What’s a day in your life like now, post-incontinence?

 Same as it was before, only now I don’t think about my bladder!
 I don’t panic if traffic is slow and I need a pee; I am totally unaware of where the nearest toilet is; I am able to leave the house without a bagfull of spare clothes.
 Oh, and the rumour about how sorting your pelvic floor out improves your orgasms?
 Seems to be true.

 What do you think of Natracare’s products?